utsavshukla0509/FreshworksAssignment/README.md

 4. ## Commands Available

    ```
-   node server.js or nodemon  // to run the server
+   node server.js or nodemon  // to run the node server
    npm test                  // for checking Unit Tests
    ```